BestTimesToVisit.com Logo

 Frequently Asked Questions

 I've heard about Kölsch beer.
-What's the proper etiquette for ordering and drinking it in Cologne?
+What's the deal with ordering it in Cologne?

-Ah, Kölsch is more than just a beer; it's a cultural institution!
-In a traditional Brauhaus, you don't actually 'order' a Kölsch; a 'Köbes' (waiter) will simply bring you a small, 0.2L glass called a 'Stange.'
-They'll keep refilling it until you place your coaster on top of your glass, signaling you're finished.
-Don't be surprised if they're a bit gruff; it's part of their charm and the authentic experience!
+Ah, Kölsch!
+It's more than just a beer; it's a ritual.
+In traditional breweries (like Früh or Gaffel), you'll be served a small, cylindrical glass (a 'Stange') of Kölsch without even asking.
+The servers, called 'Köbes,' will keep bringing you fresh ones until you place your coaster on top of your glass to signal you're finished.
+Don't be surprised if they're a bit gruff; it's part of the charm!

-How easy is it to get around Cologne without a car, especially for first-time visitors?
+How easy is it to get around Cologne without a car?

 Ready to Plan Your Trip?